Skip to main content

 • Client Secret: The secret Value you copied in Step 6

-Step 9: Set the Issuer URL — the part that trips everyone up
+Step 9: Set the Issuer URL to trigger OIDC discovery

 1